-Figure 3: Overview of the TCDR CDRAlgos Bootstrap and NASA Team processing code.
-Note that the ICDR processing is identical except that the input data is NSIDC-0080 SSMIS spatially interpolated brightness temperatures.
+Figure 3: Overview of the TCDR Bootstrap and NASA Team processing code.

 3.2.2 Monthly Processing

 The following flow diagram (Figure 4) describes the processing of the monthly CDR sea ice concentration for the finalized TCDR data and the near-real-time ICDR data.